Sroberts03/Startup/README.md

 [x] Application elements - I did complete this part of the deliverable.
 [x] Application text content - I did complete this part of the deliverable.
 [x] Application images - I did complete this part of the deliverable.

+###React Pt.1 Deliverabele

+for this deliverable I did the following:
+[x] created the vite files
+[x] created the index.jsx file as well as the app.jsx file [x] ported all html into react